SlenderSS/CurrencyService/README.md

 ## Configure Service

-Open `ExchangeService.exe.config` file and change parameters on `AppSettings` tag
+Open `ExchangeService.exe.config` file and change parameters on `AppSettings` tag.

 ![](img/config.png)

+If you want to change the configuration parameters, you need to stop the service if it is running.

 ## How to start service